DataDog/integrations-extras/calico/README.md

 Using annotations:

-1. Check that you have a cluster with calico set up on it.
+1. Set up Calico on your cluster if you have not already.

 2. Enable prometheus metrics following [Calico doc](https://docs.projectcalico.org/maintenance/monitor/monitor-component-metrics)
    You should have a felix-metrics-svc service running in your cluster, as well as a prometheus-pod.